hammweb/Movie-Search-Angular-App/README.md

 # Movie-Search-Angular-App
-This Angular4 app allows the user to query a 3rd party API on movies and returns well formatted results.
+This Angular4 app interacts with a 3rd party API to allow the user to query information on movies.
+The user can search for movies by title, director, year, series, etc.